GallonEmilien/DopedHorses/README.md

 - Render shoes on the horse
 - No need to get off the horse and go back on it when disconnecting to show the HUD
-- fix forge
+- fix speed in multiplier
-- showcase
+- fix config file forge that is always sets to default

 # DopedHorse